yashjariwala/YaruisFrontEnd/README.md

 ### Important!- Once a product is added you need to refresh the images folder in the IDE for it to show images on the web-browser.

-## Changelog as of 21-08-2017
+## Changelog as of 22-08-2017

 - Added My account Page to view account details!
-(Beta: CSS is not applied and sometimes doesnt work!)

 - Updated dependencies